Novartis Venture Fund

 EsbaTech AG (Acquired by Alcon) Idenix Pharmaceuticals, Inc. (NASDAQ: IDIX) Pharmasset, Inc. (Acquired by Gilead Sciences) Swiss Pharma Contract (Acquired by Covance) Tokai Pharmaceuticals, Inc. (NASDAQ: TKAI)

 Dr. Christine Brennan is a Principal in Cambridge, MA, USA.
-Prior to joining Novartis Venture Fund, she was Chief Business Officer at Vitae Pharmaceuticals.
-Previously, she was Executive Director and Head of Strategy & Operations in Strategic Alliances with Novartis Institutes of Biomedical Research and, before that, she has held positions in biotechnology and mid-size pharma companies in business development and marketing at EnVivo Pharmaceuticals, Biovail Corp. and Cogent Neurosciences and was a Director at the venture capital company Fidelity Biosciences Group.
+Prior to joining NVF, she was Chief Business Officer at Vitae Pharmaceuticals.
+Previously, she was Executive Director and Head of Strategy & Operations in Strategic Alliances with Novartis Institutes of Biomedical Research.
+Prior to this, she held positions in biotechnology and mid-size pharma companies in business development and marketing at EnVivo Pharmaceuticals, Biovail Corp. and Cogent Neurosciences and was a Director at the venture capital company Fidelity Biosciences Group.
 She received her PhD in neuroscience from Dartmouth Medical School and completed a postdoctoral fellowship in developmental neurobiology at the National Institutes of Health.

 Dr. Markus Goebel is a Managing Director in Basel, Switzerland.
-Prior to joining Novartis Venture Fund, he worked as head Novartis Pharmaceutical Corporate M&A and Head Nervous System Business Development & Licensing.
-An MD by training and certified, amongst others, in hematology/oncology he worked for Farmitalia Germany and later held several positions in R&D, Marketing and Strategy at Roche headquarters before joining Novartis.
+Prior to joining NVF, he worked as Head Novartis Pharmaceutical Corporate M&A and Head Nervous System Business Development & Licensing.
+A physician by training and certified, amongst others, in hematology/oncology, Markus worked for Farmitalia Germany and later held several positions in R&D, Marketing and Strategy at Roche headquarters before joining Novartis.
 Markus received an MD and a PhD from the Ludwig Maximilian’s University in Munich and an MBA from Henley.
-Markus serves on the boards of eFFECTOR, Ra Pharmaceuticals and Trellis RSV Holdings, Inc.
+Markus serves on the boards of eFFECTOR, Merganser Biotech, Ra Pharmaceuticals and Trellis RSV Holdings.

 eFFECTOR Therapeutics, Inc. (Board Seat) Merganser Biotech, Inc. Ra Pharmaceuticals, Inc. (Board Seat) Trellis RSV Holdings, Inc. (Board Seat)